-Join Scott Gardner for an in-depth discussion in this video Lay out a user interface, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Lay out a user interface, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] Before I can customize…the design of a user interface…using the Inspectable and Designable Views I created,…I should lay out the basic user interface…that I want to then customize.…I'll return to the Storyboard.…This time I'll use Xcode's Open Quickly dialogue…by pressing the keyboard shortcut…Command + Shift + O and type story.…That should return the Storyboard…as the first search result.…Now I'll create some Views that I can then design.…By dragging some Views from the Object Library…onto the canvas, including an Image View, and a Text Field.…